jekhokie/jekhokie.github.io/_posts/2020-12-08-iperf-on-unifi-dream-machine-pro.markdown

 Next, follow [these instructions](https://github.com/boostchicken/udm-utilities/blob/master/on-boot-script/README.md#steps) to bootstrap the ability to run scripts on boot of the Dream Machine Pro.
-After SSH-ing to your Dream Machine Pro as the root user, run the following commands to install the boot functionality via RPM, which will enable the functionality to persist between firmware upgrades since Unifi (at the time of this post) does not wipe package-installed contents:
+After SSH-ing to your Dream Machine Pro as the root user, run the following commands to install the boot functionality via a package, which will enable the functionality to persist between firmware upgrades since Unifi (at the time of this post) does not wipe package-installed contents:

 ```bash